moribvndvs/ng-idle/README.md

 =======

 ## About
-Your user may be sitting at the bottom of the ocean like an addled schoolboy (his/her orders are 7 bloody hours old!).
-You may wish to detect these guys and respond, for example, to log them out so their sensitive data is protected, or taunt them, or whatever.
+ You may wish to detect idle users and respond, for example, to log them out so their sensitive data is protected, or taunt them, or whatever.
 I don't care.

 This module will include a variety of services and directives to help you in this task.